AdobeDocs/analytics.pt-BR/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 Data de lançamento: **22 de maio de 2014**

-* [!DNL AppMeasurement] for [!DNL JavaScript] `s_gi` function was not correctly finding instances created using H code `s_gi`.
+* [!DNL AppMeasurement] para [!DNL JavaScript] função não `s_gi` encontrava corretamente instâncias criadas usando o código H `s_gi`.
 Note that this issue only impacted some dual tagging implementations where [!DNL AppMeasurement] for [!DNL JavaScript] and H code were on the same page with separate instances, and `s_gi` was being used to find instances by report suite.

 ## Versão 1.3 {#section_56B2C625368E4A5BA1E8770A8C78117D}